-- Safeguarding is everyone's responsibility - The school's responsibility to safeguard and promote the welfare of children is of paramount importance. - All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity,

-- have equal rights to protection. - Children who are safe and feel safe are better equipped to learn. - This school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+- Safeguarding is everyone's responsibility.
+All practitioners regardless of their role are, professionally accountable for their actions and decision making in relation to keeping children safe.
+(Early Help to Safeguarding) - All DSLs should access Warwickshire's Early Help Pathway to Change training. - The school's responsibility to safeguard and promote the welfare of children is of paramount importance. - All children, regardless of age, gender, ability, culture, race, language, religion, or sexual identity, have equal rights to protection. - Children who are safe and feel safe are better equipped to learn. - This school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 All adults at the school are required to take all welfare concerns seriously and to encourage children and young people to talk to them about anything that worries them.
-Staff will always act in the best interests of children. - Due to their day-to-day contact with pupils, staff in school are uniquely placed to observe changes in children's behaviour and the outward signs of abuse, neglect, exploitation and radicalisation.
+Staff will always act in the best interests of children. - Due to their day-to-day contact with pupils, staff in school are uniquely placed to observe changes in children's behaviour and the outward signs of abuse, neglect, exploitation, and radicalisation.
 Children may also turn to a trusted adult in school when they are in distress or at risk.
-It is vital that all school staff are alert to the signs of abuse, are approachable and trusted by pupils/students, listen actively to children and understand the procedures for reporting their concerns.
+It is vital that all school staff are alert to the signs of abuse, are approachable and trusted by pupils, listen actively to children, and understand the procedures for reporting their concerns.
 The school will act on identified concerns and will provide early help to prevent concerns from escalating. - All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm at home, in the community or in school. - All staff members will maintain an attitude of 'It could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the interests of the child. - If, at any point, there is a risk of immediate serious harm to a child a referral will be made to Children's Social Care and/or the Police immediately.
 Anybody can make a referral.
-If the child's situation does not appear to be improving, any staff member with concerns should press the Designated Safeguarding Lead (DSL) for re-consideration. - If a member of staff remains concerned about a child, they can discuss their concerns with the headteacher, another DSL or contact the MASH Education Lead for additional advice as necessary (contact details in section 28 below). - Pupils and staff involved in child protection issues will receive appropriate support. - This policy will be reviewed at least annually unless an incident, new legislation or guidance suggests the need for an interim review.
-Representatives of the whole school community of pupils, parents, staff, volunteers and governors will be involved in reviewing, shaping and developing the school's safeguarding arrangements and child protection policy.
+If the child's situation does not appear to be improving, any staff member with concerns should press the Designated Safeguarding Lead (DSL) for re-consideration. - If a member of staff remains concerned about a child, they can discuss their concerns with the the headteacher, another DSL or contact the Integrated Front Door (Previously known as MASH) for additional advice as necessary (contact details in section 28 below). - Pupils and staff involved in child protection issues will receive appropriate support. - This policy will reference online abuse and abuse that will take place in person, please be aware that they are not mutually exclusive, and children can experience these types of abuse simultaneously. - This policy will refer to harassment.
+Harassment is determined legally as behaviour from one person towards at least one other which is intended to cause alarm or distress.
+Sexual harassment is meant, in the context of this policy, as unwanted conduct of a sexual nature, whether occurring online or offline - This policy will be reviewed at least annually unless an incident, new legislation or guidance suggests the need for an interim review.
+Representatives of the whole school community of pupils, parents, staff, volunteers, and governors will be involved in reviewing, shaping, and developing the school's safeguarding arrangements and child protection policy.